What are bedsores?

 A wound is not assigned a stage when there is full-thickness tissue loss and the base of the ulcer is covered by slough or eschar is found in the wound bed.
 Slough may be tan, grey, green, brown, or yellow in color.
 Eschar is usually tan, brown or black.

-How are bedsores diagnosed?Doctors diagnose bedsores by inspecting the skin of those at risk for them.
+How are bedsores diagnosed?Healthcare providers diagnose bedsores by inspecting the skin of those at risk for them.
 They are staged according to their appearance.

 How are bedsores treated?

-Specific treatment of a bedsore is determined by your health care provider and wound care team and based on the severity of the condition.
+Specific treatment of a bedsore is discussed with you by your healthcare provider and wound care team and based on the severity of the condition.
 Treatment may be more difficult once the skin is broken, and may include the following:

 - Removing pressure on the affected area